isomerpages/mindef-ndp2022/index.md

 sections:
   - hero:
       title: Stronger Together, Majulah!
-      subtitle: This year’s theme reinforces the value of strength in unity.
-The importance of family and community as we strive toward a stronger future together.
+      subtitle: This year's theme reinforces values of strength in unity and the importance of family & community as we strive toward a stronger future together.
       background: /images/NDP2022 website main visual.jpg
       button: What's On?